Manishamirje/Born2beroot/README.md

 **Nano** is a simple command-line text editor commonly found in Unix-based operating systems.
 It allows users to quickly edit text files directly from the command line.
 The editor's intuitive interface and keyboard shortcuts make it convenient for editing configuration files, scripts, and other text-based documents.

+Difference between SELinux and APPArmor?

+“These security systems provide tools to isolate applications from each other and in turn isolate an attacker from the rest of the system when an application is compromised.

+SELinux rule sets are incredibly complex but with this complexity you have more control over how processes are isolated.
+Generating these policies can be automated.
+A strike against this security system is that its very difficult to independently verify.

+**Security-Enhanced Linux (SELinux)** is a Linux kernel security module that provides a mechanism for supporting access control security policies, including mandatory access controls (MAC).
+SELinux defines access controls for the applications, processes, and files on a system.

+**AppArmor** (and SMACK) is very straight forward.
+The profiles can be hand written by humans, or generated using aa-logprof.
+AppArmor uses path based control, making the system more transparent so it can be independently verified.” (source)